 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Proper, Point upwards, Annulet, Azure, Boa, Bordure, Arm, Wreath, Charged, Upon (wreath), Five, Ogee, Crescent, Outlined in sable, Dexter, Doubled, Two, In chief, In base, In saltire, Coat of arms, Mullet, Scroll, Fleur de lis, Lined, Personal, War cry, Gules, Illuminated, Inscribed, Badge, Interpreted, Motto, Book, Or, Fimbriated, Argent, Reversed, Surrounded, Sable, Six, Upon, Grasping, Freehand, One, Vested, Helm and Tree.
+Between, Proper, Point upwards, Annulet, Azure, Boa, Bordure, Arm, Wreath, Charged, Upon (wreath), Five, Ogee, Crescent, Outlined in sable, Dexter, Doubled, Two, In chief, In base, In saltire, Coat of arms, Mullet, Scroll, Fleur de lis, Personal, War cry, Gules, Illuminated, Inscribed, Badge, Interpreted, Motto, Book, Or, Fimbriated, Leather, Argent, Reversed, Surrounded, Sable, Six, Upon, Grasping, Freehand, One, Vested, Eagle and Tree.

 Dr. Antonio Salmerón y Cabañas,